Adolf Hitler: Ancestry

-Nazi official Hans Frank suggested that Alois's mother had been employed as a housekeeper by a Jewish family in Graz, and that the family's 19-year-old son Leopold Frankenberger had fathered Alois.
-No Frankenberger was registered in Graz during that period, no record has been produced of Leopold Frankenberger's existence, and Jewish residency in Styria had been illegal for nearly 400 years and would not become legal again until decades after Alois's birth, so historians dismiss the claim that Alois's father was Jewish.
+The Nazi official Hans Frank suggested that Alois's mother had been employed as a housekeeper by a Jewish family in Graz, and that the family's 19-year-old son Leopold Frankenberger had fathered Alois, a claim that came to be known as the Frankenberger thesis.
+No Frankenberger was registered in Graz during that period, and no record has been produced of a Leopold Frankenberger's existence, so historians dismiss the claim that Alois's father was Jewish.
+In 2025, blood from the sofa in Hitler's study was used by Turi King of the University of Bath for DNA analysis.
+The blood was confirmed to be Hitler's by comparing it to that of a relative.
+The analysis disproved the Frankenberger thesis.

-Early years
+Early life

 Childhood and education

-Adolf Hitler was born on 20 April 1889 in Braunau am Inn, a town in Austria-Hungary (in present-day Austria), close to the border with the German Empire.
+Adolf Hitler was born on 20 April 1889 in Braunau am Inn, a town in Austria-Hungary (present-day Austria), close to the border with Germany.
 He was the fourth of six children born to Alois Hitler and his third wife, Klara Pölzl.
 Three of Hitler's siblings—Gustav, Ida, and Otto—died in infancy.
 Also living in the household were Alois's children from his second marriage: Alois Jr. (born 1882) and Angela (born 1883).
-When Hitler was three, the family moved to Passau, Germany.
-There he acquired the distinctive lower Bavarian dialect, rather than Austrian German, which marked his speech throughout his life.
-The family returned to Austria and settled in Leonding in 1894, and in June 1895 Alois retired to Hafeld, near Lambach, where he farmed and kept bees.
+In 1892, the family moved to Passau, Germany, following Alois's promotion to the customs administration in Passau.
+Hitler was three at the time.
+Alois was promoted and transferred to Linz, Austria, on 1 April 1893, but the rest of the family remained in Passau.
+There Hitler acquired the distinctive lower Bavarian dialect, rather than Austrian German, which marked his speech throughout his life.
+The family returned to Austria and settled in Leonding on 9 May 1894, and in June 1895, Alois retired to Hafeld, near Lambach, where he farmed and kept bees.
 Hitler attended Volksschule (a state-funded primary school) in nearby Fischlham.

-The move to Hafeld coincided with the onset of intense father-son conflicts caused by Hitler's refusal to conform to the strict discipline of his school.
-His father beat him, although his mother tried to protect him.
-Alois Hitler's farming efforts at Hafeld ended in failure, and in 1897 the family moved to Lambach.
+The move to Hafeld coincided with the onset of intense father–son conflicts caused by Hitler's refusal to conform to the strict discipline of his school.
+Alois tried to browbeat his son into obedience, while Adolf did his best to be the opposite of whatever his father wanted.
+Alois would also beat his son, although his mother tried to protect him from regular beatings.

+Alois Hitler's farming efforts at Hafeld were unsuccessful, and in 1897, the family moved to Lambach.
 The eight-year-old Hitler took singing lessons, sang in the church choir, and even considered becoming a priest.
-In 1898 the family returned permanently to Leonding.
-Hitler was deeply affected by the death of his younger brother Edmund, who died in 1900 from measles.
-Hitler changed from a confident, outgoing, conscientious student to a morose, detached boy who constantly fought with his father and teachers.
+In 1898, the family returned permanently to Leonding.
+Hitler was deeply affected by the death of his younger brother Edmund in 1900 from measles.
+Hitler transformed from a confident, outgoing, and conscientious student to a morose, detached boy who frequently clashed with his father and teachers.
+Paula Hitler recalled that Adolf was a teenage bully who would often slap her.